ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingExternalProp.rst

 IAdvancedFixedWingExternalProp
 ==============================

-.. py:class:: IAdvancedFixedWingExternalProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingExternalProp

    object

    Interface used to access the options for the External Prop File powerplant strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingExternalProp

 Overview
 --------